trilitech/TZIP-contracts/README.md

 # TZIP-contracts

 This is a holding repository for smart contract examples for TZIP's.
-Feel free to arganise it a bit better when there's more than one file in it.
+Feel free to organise it a bit better when there's more than one file in it.

 ## Contents